Transgene And NEC Present First Clinical Benefits Of Neoantigen Cancer Vaccine, TG4050, In Head & Neck Cancer At AACR 2024

-(MENAFN- GlobeNewsWire - Nasdaq) Extensive Phase I immunology data confirm strong immunogenicity of TG4050 in the adjuvant treatment of head and neck cancers.
+(MENAFN- JCN NewsWire) Transgene and NEC Present First Clinical Benefits of Neoantigen Cancer Vaccine, TG4050, in Head & Neck Cancer at AACR 2024 - Extensive Phase I Immunology data confirm strong immunogenicity of TG4050 in the adjuvant treatment of head and neck cancers.

-Strasbourg, France & Tokyo, Japan, April 9, 2024, 5:45 p.m.
-CET – Transgene (Euronext Paris: TNG), a biotech company that designs and develops virus-based immunotherapies for the treatment of cancer, and NEC Corporation (NEC; TSE: 6701), a leader in IT, network and AI technologies, announced that new data will be presented on TG4050, an individualized neoantigen cancer vaccine, at the American Association for Cancer Research (AACR) Annual Meeting in San Diego, CA. These data are highlighted in the AACR press conference being held today and in a poster presentation which will take place tomorrow, April 10, at 9:00 a.m.
-PDT.
+TOKYO, Apr 10, 2024 - (JCN Newswire) - Transgene (Euronext Paris: TNG), a biotech company that designs and develops virus-based immunotherapies for the treatment of cancer, and NEC Corporation (NEC; TSE: 6701), a leader in IT, network and AI technologies, announced that new data will be presented on TG4050, an individualized neoantigen cancer vaccine, at the American Association for Cancer Research (AACR) Annual Meeting in San Diego, CA. These data are highlighted in the AACR press conference being held today and in a poster presentation which will take place tomorrow, April 10, at 9:00 am PDT.

 TG4050 is based on Transgene's myvac® platform and powered by NEC's cutting-edge AI capabilities designed to optimize antigen selection.